This post may contain affiliate links. Read our disclosure policy here.

 Bottom row: pressed ham and cheese croissant, grapes, celery and homemade ranch dip.
 Ham on a stick and turkey + cheese on a stick (the sticks are hot drink caps from Starbucks).
 Egg salad, spinach, and tomato sandwich, melon, raspberries.
 Black bean taco salad over baby greens, blueberries and corn chips.

 Most of the lunches were put together with leftovers and prepped ahead ingredients.
-The majority of recipes can be found in the MOMables meal plan service.
 Some lunches are lighter than others depending on my day’s schedule (some days I have a heavy breakfast).
-Again, all of the lunch containers I used can be found here.
+You can find my favorite lunch containers for adults here.

 Whew!
 This was a long one!
 Of course, there are many more ideas and meals that I didn’t picture… but you get the idea.
 Excuse the photo quality and enjoy the ideas!